Lab: Password Cracking

 gunzip /usr/share/wordlists/rockyou.txt.gz

 3. We will use the ‘rockyou’ password list to launch an online password attack using THC-Hydra.
-The attack will be launched against a website that is managed by Dr. Eargle, who authorizes you to launch the attack only as specified in the instructions below.
+The attack will be launched against a website that is managed by one of the operators of security-assignments.com, who authorizes you to launch the attack only as specified in the instructions below.

-Visit https://is.theorizeit.org in a browser, and note that it is an installation of mediawiki.
-Now browse to subdirectory https://is.theorizeit.org/auth/.
-It requires a login.
+Visit http://is.theorizeit.org/auth/ in a browser, and note that it requires a login.
 Let’s say that you wanted to crack the password for this route.
 Imagine that you knew, or guessed, that one of the usernames was istheory.

 Type the following, all on one line (remember that you can use tab-completion for the rockyou path).
 Run the command after you read the explanatory text below the command on this page.